 Daily care for your dentures in the form of a cleaning routine is important in that it will keep them looking white and clean but will also remove germs.
 It is not unusual to find tartar on dentures as it is caused by saliva in your mouth just as it can be formed on natural teeth.

 Tartar typically develops on the upper molars and on the surfaces that run along the back of the lower front teeth.
-These locations are in close proximity of the saliva ducts in your mouth and removing tartar from dentures with help to keep your mouth and gums healthy.
+These locations are in close proximity to the saliva ducts in your mouth and removing tartar from dentures with help to keep your mouth and gums healthy.

 How Do You Remove Tartar From Dentures At Home?